heroiclabs/nakama-unity/README.md

 Nakama Unity Client requires the full .Net 2.0 runtime.
 In Unity Build Settings window, change API Compatibility Level to .Net 2.0.

 In addition to above, you'll need to change Stripping Level to either "Disabled" or "Strip Assemblies".
+Alternatively you can add the `link.xml` to the Assets folder of your project which configures how the Linker strips down the generated code.

 ### Build Settings for iOS